sherpal8/backendDevPractise/README.md

 ### Hosting

 Hosting is done via deployment to Heroku, with access to the free PG database on Heroku.
+More information can be found on ./README-hosting.md i.e. in the root folder.